qanastek/DrBERT/README.md

 Download the full NACHOS dataset from [Zenodo]() and place it the the `from_scratch` or `continued_pretraining` directory.

-## 3.3 Build your own tokenizer from scratch based on NACHOS or use an already existing one (continued pre-training only)
+## 3.3 Build your own tokenizer from scratch based on NACHOS

+Note : This step is required only in the case of an from scratch pre-training, if you want to do a continued pre-training you just have to download the model and the tokenizer that correspond to the model you want to continue the training from.
+In this case, you simply have to go to the HuggingFace Hub, select a model (for example [RoBERTa-base](https://huggingface.co/roberta-base)).
+Finally, you have to download the entire model / tokenizer repository by clicking on the `Use In Transformers` button and get the Git link `git clone https://huggingface.co/roberta-base`.

 ddd

 ## 3.4 Preprocessing and tokenization of the dataset

-ddd
+Run `./preprocessing_dataset.sh` to generate the tokenized dataset by using the givent tokenizer.

-## 3.5 Model pre-training from scratch or continue pre-training
+## 3.5 Model training

 First, change the number of GPUs `--ntasks=128` you are needing to match your computational capabilities in the shell script called `run_training.sh`.
 In our case, we used 128 V100 32 GB GPUs from 32 nodes of 4 GPUs (`--ntasks-per-node=4` and `--gres=gpu:4`) during 20 hours (`--time=20:00:00`).

-PS: If you are using Jean Zay, you also need to change the `-A` flag to match one of your `@gpu` profile capable of running the job.
+If you are using Jean Zay, you also need to change the `-A` flag to match one of your `@gpu` profile capable of running the job.
 You also need to move **ALL** of your datasets, tokenizer, script and outputs on the `$SCRATCH` disk space to preserve others users of suffuring of IO issues.

+### 3.5.1 Pre-training from scratch

+Once the SLURM parameters updated, you have to change name of the model architecture in the flag `--model_type="camembert"` and to update the `--config_overrides=` according to the specifications of the architecture you are trying to train.
+In our case, RoBERTa had a `514` sequence length, a vocabulary of `32005` (32K tokens of the tokenizer and 5 of the model architecture) tokens, the identifier of the beginning-of-sentence token (BOS) and end-of-sentence token (EOS) are respectivly `5` and `6`.
+Change the

+Then, go to `./from_scratch/` directory.

+Run `sbatch ./run_training.sh` to send the training job in the SLURM queue.

+### 3.5.2 continue pre-training

+Once the SLURM parameters updated, you have to change path of the model / tokenizer you want to start from `--model_name_or_path=` / `--tokenizer_name=` to the path of the model downloaded from HuggingFace's Git in the section 3.3.

+Then, go to `./continued_pretraining/` directory.

+Run `sbatch ./run_training.sh` to send the training job in the SLURM queue.

+# 4. Fine-tuning on a downstream task

+You just need to change the name of the model to `qanastek/DrBERT-7GB` in any of the examples given by HuggingFace's team [here](https://huggingface.co/docs/transformers/tasks/sequence_classification).